koii-network/docs/develop/write-a-koii-task/task-development-kit-tdk/using-the-task-namespace/wallet-signatures.md

 **2. Staking Wallet**: Specifically designed for staking on Koii tasks.
 Node operators create a staking wallet and fund it with tokens from their main wallet.
 Tokens held in the staking wallet can be used for staking on Koii tasks.

 **3. Distribution Wallet**: Required when a node needs to submit a distribution list to K2.
-Nodes create and fund the distribution wallet using their main wallet to benefit from rent exemption.
+Nodes create and fund the distribution wallet using their main wallet.

 # How to Sign Transactions with the Main Wallet?